kammitama5/kammitama5.github.io/_posts/2018-10-4-Thursday-October-4th.md

   change based on X or Y variable?
 I enjoy the lectures a lot and since most are post-docs or professionals, they all tend to be *very* knowledgeable about what they do and have a polished way of explaining their work.
   They answer the questions from the audience really well.
+- The project is NISAR and you can read about the SAR algorithm [here](https://en.wikipedia.org/wiki/Synthetic-aperture_radar).
+I'm pretty sure the recorded video will be up soon!

 ## Oh yeah
 - I'm in a [Google video](https://www.youtube.com/watch?v=RJiWKaYtzKk).
 I didn't know about this until today.